Have you been waiting for a sign that it’s finally the right time to start focusing on you?

 And yep, it takes practice, but let’s do it!

-My hope is empower you to become your own therapist by providing you with tools to help you feel more confident and equipped to manage life’s challenges.
+My hope is to empower you to become your own therapist by providing you with tools to help you feel more confident and equipped to manage life’s challenges.

 Video/Telehealth Appointments